fullsmartdev/react-native/README.md

 * [react-native-device-info-pod ★3](https://github.com/mchinyakov/react-native-device-info) - Get device information using react-native
 * [react-native-sms-retriever](https://github.com/Bruno-Furtado/react-native-sms-retriever) - SMS Retriever API (Android).
 * [react-native-background-downloader ★93](https://github.com/EkoLabs/react-native-background-downloader) - Help you download large files on iOS and Android both in the foreground and most importantly in the background.
-* [rn-in-app-review](https://github.com/ravirupareliya/rn-in-app-review) - Help you to integrate in-app review for android and iOS

 ### Web